mantis-apps/examples/README.md

 ## Start the app

-To start the development servers run `npx nx run-many --target=serve --projects=client,server`.
+To start the development servers run `npx nx run-many --target=serve --projects=web-client,server`.
 Open your browser and navigate to `http://localhost:4200/`.
 Happy coding!

 ## Testing